pravinkedia/CP4DAWSCLONE/README.md

 3. Run the oc login for the existing OCP/CP4D cluster.
 4. Install podman/docker/jq utility if not already exists on the bastion node.
 5. From the oc login you will get the SERVER and TOKEN parameters we need.
+6. OR we have the option now to pass the user and password to the tool.
-6. Install the docker on the machine host from which you are going to run the commands.
+7. Install the docker on the machine host from which you are going to run the commands.
 This can be a bastion node in the AIP AWS environment or any node from which both the source and target OCP/CP4D clusters are accessible.
-7. Ensure the cpd-install-operator on AWS source cluster is up and running.
+8. Ensure the cpd-install-operator on AWS source cluster is up and running.
-8. Ensure all the pod services are in healthy state before starting the clone.
+9. Ensure all the pod services are in healthy state before starting the clone.
-9. All other DV, DMC pods are also running.
+10. All other DV, DMC pods are also running.

 ### Always use the latest script docker images as they have latest scripts.